andreasabel/inCode/entry/tries-with-recursion-schemes.md

 [^1]: Funny story, a [patricia
     tree](http://www.drdobbs.com/architecture-and-design/patricia-tries/208800854)
-    is actually itself a variation of trie.
-In a sense, we are converting a trie into a graph represented internally as a trie.
+    is actually itself a trie variation.
+This means that we are essentially converting a trie representing a graph into a graph representation implemented using a trie.